hussner/namingconvention/nc_main.md

 nic: webp01-__NIC001__
 pip: webp01-__PIP001__

-Let's asume we have a storage account named `rostnedrmphoebep001` that relies on private endpoint connection - the private endpoint is considered to be the storage account's child's resource, so the name for private endpoint in this scenario will be:
+Let's assume we have a storage account named `rostnedrmphoebep001` that relies on a private endpoint connection - the private endpoint is considered to be the storage account's child's resource, so the name for private endpoint in this scenario will be:

 `stphoebep001`__-PEP001__

-A different case is when the dependent resource is having a parent that is named after the generic pattern such as a Azure SQL Server named `gl-sql-ne-shared-phoebe-prod001` that needs a private endpoint connection.
-For this scenario we are going to take the same values along with it's delimiters included.
+A different case is when the dependent resource is having a parent that is named after the generic pattern such as an Azure SQL Server named `gl-sql-ne-shared-phoebe-prod001` that needs a private endpoint connection.
+For this scenario, we are going to take the same values along with its delimiters included.
 Example:

 `sql-phoebe-prod001`__-PEP001__

 ##### 3.4.7.1 VM Associations

-Resources that are attached/associated to VMs are being treated as dependent resources and needs to have good visibility especially when you are reading the information from IaC deployment type of files.
+Resources that are attached/associated to VMs are being treated as dependent resources and need to have good visibility especially when you are reading the information from IaC deployment type of files.
 We are going to have all child (dependent) resources written with __upper case letters__.
-For the examples on VM associations we will have a VM name to use `rowsnesh5cslp02`.
+For the examples on VM associations, we will have a VM name to use `rowsnesh5cslp02`.

 ###### 3.4.7.1.1 Disks